NamDamTDA/react-Mui/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run server`

+Runs the database in the development mode.\
+Open [http://localhost:3001/products](http://localhost:3001/products) to view it in your browser.

+It's run by json-server and reload when changed.\

 ### `npm test`

 Launches the test runner in the interactive watch mode.\